Releasing Your Creativity

 Be Inspired: Vitality Arts Stories on Next Avenue

-Since launching eight years ago, Next Avenue has featured a host of stories about the arts.
+Since launching nine years ago, Next Avenue has featured a host of stories about the arts.
 From music to dance, from pottery to filmmaking, from singing to writing, we've discovered talented artists age 50+ across the country who can serve as a source of inspiration to anyone beginning their own artistic journey.

 Here are eight stories of creators, makers, musicians and more.
 Look for additional stories on the Vitality Arts page on Next Avenue.